 AFGHANISTAN: Sangin – during twenty years of war, this area has been the bloodiest battlefield.
 It is reminiscent of Roman ruins.
 In 2001, one in three Afghans was starving – now one in two is starving.

-PRIO: Researchers who question the legitimacy of US wars, seem to experience being ousted from their positions in research and media institutions.
-The example presented here is from the Institute for Peace Research in Oslo (PRIO), an institution which historically has had researchers critical of wars of aggression – and who can hardly be labeled friends of nuclear arms.
+PRIORITIES: Many who question the legitimacy of the US wars seem to be pressured by research and media institutions.
+An example here is the Institute for Peace Research (PRIO), which has had researchers who have historically been critical of any war of aggression – who have hardly belonged to the close friends of nuclear weapons.

 THE PHOTOGRAPHER: Beauty, suffering, wealth, poverty, superficiality and raped children are different sides of the same coin, says photographer Marco Di Lauro, who spent a week with the Red Cross in Bergamo during the covid-19 outbreak.

-READING AND WRITING DIFFICULTIES: Pakistan needs to prioritize citizens' inadequate literacy skills and should implement a nationwide program that takes into account the country's multicultural and foreign language communities.
+READING AND WRITING DIFFICULTIES: Pakistan needs to prioritize the citizens' lack of reading and writing skills and should launch a nationwide program that takes into account the country's multicultural and foreign language communities.